dhavala/airflow-exp/README.md

 ### Approach - 1

-1. Have this helper function to save/push your DAG object to the default DAG folder.
+1. Have this helper function [in Eg1.py](https://github.com/dhavala/airflow-exp/blob/master/Eg1.py) to save/push your DAG object to the default DAG folder.
 It will save a pickle file along with reader script.
 The script will be picked up by airflow when it scans new DAGs in that folder
 ```python
 def register_pickled_dag(dag,dag_folder_path=''):